syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 the machine you launch from.
 Second, different experiments are run sequentially, not in parallel.
 Remote launching has exactly the same parameters as launching locally, but experiments are sliced along certain axes and run in parallel, using a number of SageMaker training jobs.
-Here is an example:
+Here is an example (if you installed Syne Tune from sources, you need to start the script from the ``benchmarking/examples`` directory):

 .. code-block:: bash

-   python benchmarking/examples/benchmark_hypertune/launch_remote.py \
+   python benchmark_hypertune/launch_remote.py \
      --experiment_tag tutorial-simulated --benchmark nas201-cifar100 \
      --num_seeds 10